 When we interpret Scripture we shouldn’t be a lone ranger, but should be in a church body to study with, preferably with a whole collection of churches.
 If you come up with some new view in Scripture and you are the only one who believes it, chances are you are wrong.
 We need to be held accountable to our view of Scripture by other Christians.

 Further on individual passages of Scripture that we are trying to figure out we should look at how they have been interpreted throughout church history.
 Some of the smartest leaders in the church are no longer living, people that had a better grasp of the original languages than we do today, and people that had a better grasp of the biblical culture than we do today.
 People that studied like crazy.
 We can read their writings from the last 2000 years of church history and learn from their wisdom, and humbly realize they have something to teach us.
 If we come up with a new teaching that is different from what The Church has always said for the last 2000 years it should give us great pause to proceed with caution.
 There is great wealth in church tradition.
-In light of this, creeds and confessions written throughout church history are a great tool to keep us guided to proper biblical interpretation.
+In light of this, creeds and statements of faith written throughout church history are a great tool to keep us guided to proper biblical interpretation.

 Conclusion: I could say a lot more, but this is really long already.
 I hope this helps some of you grow deeper in the knowledge of God’s Word.
-I will use this post as the starting point for all other posts I do that touch on Scripture, so if you don’t understand something in it, please feel free to ask many any questions you want.

 Discover more from Healing from Crossdressing